keidev-sol/Veyra-AI-Agent/Readme.md

 ## AI‑First Experience

-Vera is not just a chatbot—it is an execution layer.
+veyra is not just a chatbot—it is an execution layer.
 Users interact naturally and the system handles the entire flow.

 Key outcomes: